Mokerstier/hereMaps/README.md

 `4095` <- (Max value = loads of light)

 Well done you completed step 1
+### Step 2
+Create a dashboard on [Adafruit](https://io.adafruit.com/) with 3 feeds.

+- One for the Sensor that you want to display on the map for this project we will be using a Stream-block
+- Another for latitude (StreamBlock)
+- Another for longtitude (StreamBlock)

+If you navigate to Feeds on your adafruit and select view all you will see a list of all your feeds like the image below.
+Under the key tab you'll find the keys specific to each feed copy these keys you will need them in the next step!

 ### Step 3
-Connect your ESP32 to the internet and establish a connection with adafruit
+Connect your ESP32 to the internet and establish a connection with adafruit.